finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

 InstrumentsApi apiInstance = new InstrumentsApi();
 String identifierType = "identifierType_example"; // String | The type of identifiers being supplied
 List<String> identifiers = Arrays.asList(new List<String>()); // List<String> | The identifiers of the instruments to get
-OffsetDateTime effectiveAt = new OffsetDateTime(); // OffsetDateTime | Optional.
+String effectiveAt = "effectiveAt_example"; // String | Optional.
 The effective date of the request OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
 The as at date of the request List<String> instrumentPropertyKeys = Arrays.asList("instrumentPropertyKeys_example"); // List<String> | Optional.
 Keys of the properties to be decorated on to the instrument try {